danlentz/cl-ctrie/readme.md

 > A CTRIE root container uniquely identifies a CTRIE instance, and contains the following perameters which specify the customizable aspects of each CTRIE:
-   - `READONLY-P`, if true, prohibits any future modification or cloning of this instance.
+   - `READONLY-P` if not NIL, prohibits any future modification or cloning of this instance.
    - `TEST` is a designator for an equality predicate that will be applied to disambiguate and determine the equality of any two